NadineSandhu/ADA-Application/Step 2: Essay Questions.md

-# ADA-Application

-###Step 2: Essay Questions
+##Step 2: Essay Questions
-####1.
+###1.
 Why are you interested in programming?
 What have you done to expose yourself to programming so far?

 For the past five years, I have supported my husband as he pursued his culinary career.
 In 2012, he quit his job to pursue his dream of one day becoming a Head Chef and since then we have traveled from Vancouver to Miami to Chicago with Earls Kitchen and Bar.
 Last March he achieved his dream after being with the company for 4 years.
 He was appointed Head Chef of Earls Kitchen and Bar in Bellevue and was the 3rd fastest promoted Chef with the company.